Need Help? Give us a call.

 You don’t have to go it alone in Texas.
 A number of state and federal resources, such as the U.S. Small Business Administration, offer business advice, low-interest loans, grants, and much more.
-There programs are geared toward helping veteran-owned, minority-owned, and women-owned businesses, and they’re worth exploring if you qualify.
+Their programs are geared toward helping veteran-owned businesses, minority-owned businesses, and women-owned businesses, and they’re worth exploring if you qualify.

 The Small Business Handbook also recommends exploring avenues for finding working capital, such as nonprofit lenders, the Lift Fund, People Fund, BCL of Texas, a number of local credit unions, and alternative lenders.